mdapena/pyventus/docs/index.md

 <p style='text-align: justify;' markdown>
     &emsp;&emsp;Pyventus is distributed as open source software and is released under the <a href="https://choosealicense.com/licenses/mit/" target="_blank">MIT License</a>.
-    You can view the full text of the license in the <code>LICENSE</code> file located in the <a href="https://github.com/mdapena/pyventus/blob/master/LICENSE" target="_blank">Pyventus repository</a>.
+    You can view the full text of the license in the <a href="https://github.com/mdapena/pyventus/blob/master/LICENSE" target="_blank"><code>LICENSE</code></a> file located in the Pyventus repository.
 </p>